Right Arrow

 Considerations for implementing video analytics

 Before launching a project, evaluate subscription versus one-time licensing models and confirm that your network can handle the requirements.
-Video intelligence for multi-location retail often benefits from a phased rollout.
+Store operations analytics with existing cameras often benefits from a phased rollout.
 Starting with high-priority areas such as entrances and checkout lanes lets teams validate ROI quickly and fine-tune analytics models.

 Limitations and potential challenges

 Like any technology, in-store analytics comes with hurdles.
 People counting accuracy can drop in very low-light or extremely crowded scenes, so proper camera placement and lighting remain important.
 Additional bandwidth may be required to stream high-resolution video to the cloud, and ongoing calibration is needed as store layouts change.
-Gaining staff buy-in is also essential; clear communication about operational goals helps teams embrace new tools as safety enhancements rather than surveillance.
+Gaining staff buy-in is also essential; clear communication about operational goals helps teams embrace new tools as safety enhancements.

 Discover the difference a modern solution makes.
-Video AI for retail security is more than a camera upgrade—it's a fundamental shift in how you protect your people and profits.
+Shrinkage reduction with video analytics represents a fundamental shift in how you protect your people and profits.

 "When we figure out the correct placement of our Kobe jersey within the store, that typically increases sales by 5 percent to 15 percent because we're able to pull traffic into other areas and get ideas on other products that pair with it."

-— Andrew Gonzalez, Corporate Director of Loss Prevention and Safety, All Star Elite (Source: Spot AI)
+Andrew Gonzalez, Corporate Director of Loss Prevention and Safety, All Star Elite

 Book a demo today to see how Spot AI can turn your cameras into your most valuable data source.